 There are financial requirements to set up a foundation in Bali, and this one can be confusing.
 One law states that the initial assets are at least IDR 100 million.
 Law No. 17 of 2013, however, states that it should be IDR 1 billion for foundations set up by foreign individuals (alone or with an Indonesian co-founder) or IDR 10 billion for a foreign legal entity.
 Besides the capital, you also need to have a foundation name.

-Here’s an overview of the process of registration:
+Overview of the process of registration:

 - Approach Cekindo as a business partner and we will work on the process on your behalf